Lacey Von Erich

-Lacey Dawn Adkisson (born July 17, 1986) is a retired American professional wrestler best known by her ring name Lacey Von Erich.
+Lacey Dawn Adkisson (born July 17, 1986) is an American retired professional wrestler best known by her ring name Lacey Von Erich.
 She is the daughter of Kerry Von Erich and the granddaughter of Fritz Von Erich.
 She is best known for her time in Total Nonstop Action Wrestling (TNA), where she is a one-time TNA Knockouts Tag Team Champion.

 Professional wrestling career

 World Wrestling Entertainment (2007)

 Adkisson signed a developmental contract with World Wrestling Entertainment (WWE) in August 2007.
 She was assigned to their then-developmental territory, Florida Championship Wrestling (FCW) in Tampa, Florida, and became the first third generation wrestler from the Von Erich family.
 She made her debut for FCW on September 15, managing Billy Kidman under the ring name "Lacey Von Erich".
 On September 25, Von Erich then appeared as the valet for Ryan O' Reilly along with Maryse Ouellet.
 On October 9, Von Erich made her in-ring debut in a loss against Nattie Neidhart.
 On October 23, Von Erich managed Victoria Crawford in her match against Nicole Bella, and the following month at the November 13 television tapings, Von Erich teamed with Neidhart and Maryse Ouellet in a loss to Crawford and The Bella Twins.
-Von Erich was then released from her development contract in late 2007.
+Later that month, Von Erich was released from her developmental contract after she requested to transfer to Ohio Valley Wrestling, another WWE developmental territory, in order to relocate from Tampa, but the company declined.

 Von Erich made an appearance at WrestleMania XXV on April 5, 2009, where the Von Erich family was inducted into the WWE Hall of Fame.
 She was seen in the audience while her uncle, Kevin Von Erich, accepted the induction.